 The to-do over our Fourth Republican constitutional requirement that half of the ministerial portfolios be allotted to parliamentarians of the ruling party must be deemed as salutary for the development of Ghana's fledgling democratic culture (See “Doe Adjaho, Mike Hammah Kick Against Ministerial Picks” Modernghana.com 1/30/09).
 More significantly, such to-do underscores the fundamental fact that like any living organism, constitutions are never crafted, or etched, in stone but, rather, are constantly in need of revision and amendments, as the occasion and exigencies of the times demand.

-Still, one cannot but fully agree with Mr. Adjaho, the deputy NDC parliamentary majority leader that any attempt to effect – or induce – a constitutional amendment must be done with the significant and indispensable participatory input of the larger Ghanaian public.
+Still, one cannot but fully agree with Mr. Adjaho, the First Deputy Speaker of Parliamentary that any attempt to effect – or induce – a constitutional amendment must be done with the significant and indispensable participatory input of the larger Ghanaian public.
 In fact, we would go even further by insisting that the public be made central to any constitutional amendment.
 This means that rather than have our Members of Parliament debate the issue in the House, as it were, the most appropriate method would be to put the question to a nationwide referendum and have all eligible voters decide in 2012.

 One healthy aspect of the constitutional stipulation of having 50-percent of ministerial portfolios allotted MPs, in the current context, is that it productively prevents the NDC parliamentary majority from steamrolling its agenda with impunity, even as we witnessed the then-ruling New Patriotic Party (NPP) do under the Kufuor administration, thereby unhealthily preempting the kind of persuasive and intellectually measured deliberation upon which the people's trust is predicated.